A compact and versatile travel stroller compatible with all infant car seats

 Finally, it took me a few minutes to get the stroller back into the carrying case; it is very snug, but it does fit.
 The wheels can be taken off and stored inside the carrying case as well.
 The closing process required two hands, and as most parents know, this can be difficult when you have a baby in tow.
 A one-handed open-close system would be ideal.

 The sleek and simple style of this stroller is very aesthetically pleasing.
 It’s even earned a nod for its high-quality design in the form of a Red Dot Award.
 I felt so stylish pushing this stroller around.
 The majority is matte black, which feels really expensive, except for the large, retractable sun canopy, which provides a pop of color (ruby or nautical blue).
-The extendable sun canopy is three-paneled, with a “flick-out” mesh visor, providing more than enough sun coverage for your little one.
+The extendable sun canopy is three-paneled, with a “flick-out” mesh visor, providing more than enough sun protection for your little one.

 I felt so stylish pushing this stroller around.